Antimortine/epet-theory/manuscript/08_conclusion.md

 1.  **A Coherent and Philosophically Grounded Framework:** EPET offers a **coherent theoretical framework** for understanding consciousness, explicitly grounded in **non-reductive (weak) emergentist physicalism**.
 This allows it to navigate a path that avoids the metaphysical extremes of substance dualism, panpsychism, or strong eliminative illusionism, while still affirming the reality of subjective experience.

 2.  **Principled Integration of Core Mechanisms:** The theory provides a **principled integration** of leading scientific models – Predictive Processing (PP) for content and quality generation, Global Workspace Theory (GWT) for conscious access and integration, and Embodied Cognition for grounding experience in bodily processes.
-The novelty here is not just the combination, but the **specific philosophical interpretation** of how these mechanisms collectively realize conscious experience.
+The novelty here is not just the combination, but the **specific philosophical interpretation** of how these mechanisms collectively realize conscious experience, **allowing EPET to address fundamental questions about the nature of subjectivity and selfhood that may be less central to other integrative frameworks focused primarily on cognitive function or computational architecture.**

 3.  **A Constitutive Explanation of Qualia:** EPET proposes a **specific, constitutive explanation for qualia** (Section 4), viewing them as intrinsic, high-level properties of the integrated, embodied predictive modeling process itself.
 This offers a naturalistic approach to the 'hard problem' by reframing it as a question of realization within an emergentist ontology.